256dpi/arduino-mqtt/README.md

 Constructor for the `YunMQTTClient` object using the hostname of the broker and the brokers port (default: `1883`).

-- **`boolean installBridge(boolean force)`**
+- **`int installBridge(boolean force)`**

 Installs the python bridge on the linux processor.
 Pass `true` to force an update if the code already exists.
 This function only works in conjunction with the `YunMQTTClient` object.
+A return value of 0 means that there was an error while installing, 1 means that the bridge is already installed and 2 means that there was an update.

 - **`void setWill(const char * topic)`**
 - **`void setWill(const char * topic, const char * payload)`**